srinivas1991/mirai/extensions/mirai-figma/OAUTH_SETUP.md

    - **App name**: Mirai Editor (or your preferred name)
    - **Description**: Figma integration for Mirai Editor
 4. Set the **Redirect URI** to: `mirai://mirai.mirai-figma/oauth-callback`
+   - Note: This URI is automatically adjusted based on your system configuration
 5. Save your app and note down the **Client ID** and **Client Secret**

 ### 2. Configure OAuth Credentials